 - riding the Puffing Billy Steam Train

-- grab a Sunday roast at Cognoscenti
+- grabbing a Sunday roast at Cognoscenti

-- relax at the Micawber Tavern.
+- relaxing at the Micawber Tavern.

 Discover other small towns in Victoria worth exploring.

 Take to the trees at Treetops Adventure in Belgrave

 This high flying adventure park has everything from high ropes courses to ziplines for a range of ages and abilities.

 You’ll climb through and fly by rare trees, including a 150-year-old Algerian Oak.